LSibbald/data_vis_workshop/README.md

-# Contains a Notebook for a data visualisation workshop
+# Data Visualization Workshop Notebook
 The notebook covers creating a histogram, scatterplot and heatmap, all using ggplot2.
+Depends on the tidyverse and psych.